xpgram/advance-wars/src/00 - Todo List.md

   - [ ] Figure out a way for `new Terrain.Bridge()` to accept the variant number.
     - I think I have to build-in the requirement that *all* TerrainTypes require their variant number for deliberation even though only a few types actually use it.

-- [ ] Silo: I've forgotten to add gradual transparency to the explosion effects, and I guess the silo exhaust too.
-This tells me I need a VFX module to standardize separate implementations.
-Like, VFX.FadingParticle(tex: Tex[], ease: EaseFunction?) or something.
-  - [ ] BattleEffects.createGroundExplosion(p: Point)
-    - [ ] VFX.createFadingPartical(tex: Tex[], ease?: EaseMethod)

 - [ ] Sight Map caching
   - [ ] What layer are they added to?
 Can they be simply frozen like other MapLayers?
   - [ ] While I'm at it, why are they imperfectly layered?
 There is consistently a .5 pixel overlap on some portions of the view.
 I suspect this has something to do with LowResTransform, but I couldn't really tell you why.